Reasons not to tap your home equity

 With a HELOC, your credit limit will be based on your available home equity; you can typically borrow up to 80 or 85 percent of the value of your home (not counting your unpaid mortgage balance).
 During the draw period — often the first 10 years — you’ll be required to pay monthly interest on any amount you borrow, but your funds will be replenished as you repay the principal.
 During the repayment period, funds are no longer accessible and you’ll be obligated to repay the principal and interest over 10 to 20 years, on average.

-“This is one of the most common ways homeowners access their equity,” says Seth Bellas, a home loan specialist for Churchill Mortgage.
-“Many people use a HELOC to make a major purchase, do a home renovation, or for debt consolidation.
-It’s typically more affordable than a cash-out refinance, and the rate and limit are much more attractive than a personal loan or credit card.”
+“This is one of the most common ways homeowners access their equity,” says Seth Bellas, a home loan specialist for Churchill Mortgage in Wyoming, Mich.“Many people use a HELOC to make a major purchase, do a home renovation, or for debt consolidation.
+The rate and [credit] limit are much more attractive than a personal loan or credit card.”

 A HELOC has a variable interest rate that changes as the prime rate shifts — often, from month to month — so your overall balance and monthly payments will fluctuate too.